open/close all folders

 - Animal Planet had a short lived series Animal Face Off, which was basically Jurassic Fight Club done with living species that plausibly might confront one another in the wild.

 - Harry Hill's TV Burp: "Well, I like X, but then I also like Y. But which is better?"
 [Costumed/made-up/bewigged representations/impersonators of X and Y crash into studio from opposite directions and make a beeline for each other] "FIIIIIIIIIIIGHT!!"

 - Doctor Who:

-- The original series episode "The Mind Robber" eventually, through convoluted means, features a sword fight that involved Cyrano de Bergerac, D'Artagnan, Blackbeard, and Sir Lancelot.
+- The original series episode "The Mind Robber" eventually, through convoluted means, features a sword fight that involves Cyrano de Bergerac, D'Artagnan, Blackbeard, and Sir Lancelot.